The topologies and the differentiable structures of the images of special generic maps having simple structures: Introduction.

-\begin{MainThm} Let $n \geq k>1$ be integers.
-For an $n$-dimensional compact, {\rm (}$k-1${\rm )}-connected and smooth manifold $X$ smoothly immersed into ${\mathbb{R}}^n$ which is {\rm essentially} an {\rm SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$} {\rm (}{\rm SEE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$}{\rm )}, the {\rm root} of the polyhedron $K$ $X$ collapses to consists of diffeomorphism types of {\rm(}$k-1${\rm )}-connected manifolds.
-Moreover, the root consists of {\it diffeomorphism types} for standard spheres or more general closed, {\rm (}$k-1${\rm )}-connected and smooth manifolds we can smoothly immerse {\rm (}resp. embed{\rm )} into ${\mathbb{R}}^n$.
-Furthermore, if $n \leq 3k$, then $K$ is obtained by a finite iteration of taking a bouquet starting from finitely many polyhedra satisfying at least one of the following two. \begin{enumerate} \item The product of a homotopy sphere in a diffeomorphism type in the root and a polyhedron obtained by a finite iteration of taking a bouquet starting from a finite number of homotopy spheres in diffeomorphism types in the root. \item A manifold represented as a connected sum of a finite number of manifolds in diffeomorphism types in the root. \end{enumerate} \end{MainThm} We also present new results Theorems \ref{thm:3}--\ref{thm:5}.
-Most of Theorem \ref{thm:3} are also essentially known results or corollaries to them.
-Theorems \ref{thm:4} and \ref{thm:5} exsplicitize Theorem \ref{thm:2}.
+\begin{MainThm} Let $n \geq k \geq 2$ be integers. \begin{enumerate} \item For any $n$-dimensional compact, {\rm (}$k-1${\rm )}-connected and smooth manifold $X$ smoothly immersed {\rm (}embedded{\rm )} into ${\mathbb{R}}^n$ which is an {\rm SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$} {\rm (resp.
+SEE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$)}, any {\rm root} of the polyhedron $K$ $X$ collapses to consists of diffeomorphism types for {\rm(}$k-1${\rm )}-connected manifolds. \item In {\rm (\ref{mthm:2.1})}, suppose that $n \leq 3k$ and that the set ${\mathcal{M}}_{\rm \mathcal{CS}Diff}$ of diffeomorphism types is sufficiently large.
+Here we can choose a root $R_K \subset {\mathcal{M}}_{\rm \mathcal{CS}Diff}$ of $K$ and $K$ is obtained by a finite iteration of taking a bouquet starting from finitely many polyhedra satisfying either of the following two. \begin{enumerate} \item The product of a homotopy sphere in a diffeomorphism type in $R_K$ and a polyhedron obtained by a finite iteration of taking a bouquet starting from at least $2$ homotopy spheres in diffeomorphism types in $R_K$.
+In this case we can choose $R_K$ as a root consisting of diffeomorphism types for homotopy spheres. \item A manifold represented as a connected sum of finitely many closed and {\rm (}$k-1${\rm )}-connected smooth manifolds in $R_K$ where the connected sum is taken in the smooth category. \end{enumerate} \item Suppose that a set ${\mathcal{M}}_{\rm \mathcal{CS}Diff}$ of diffeomorphism types is sufficiently large.
+Let $K$ be an elementary polyhedron whose root can be a subset of ${\mathcal{M}}_{\rm \mathcal{CS}Diff}$. \begin{enumerate} \item Assume also that $K$ is PL homeomorphic to one obtained by a finite iteration of taking a bouquet starting from finitely many polyhedra satisfying at least one of the following two conditions. \begin{enumerate} \item The product of a closed and {\rm (}$k-1${\rm )}-connected manifold $Y$ in diffeomorphism types in $R_K$ we can smoothly immerse {\rm (}resp. embed{\rm )} into ${\mathbb{R}}^{\dim Y+1}$ and a polyhedron obtained by a finite iteration of taking a bouquet starting from finitely many closed, {\rm(}$k-1${\rm )}-connected and smooth manifolds which can be smoothly embedded into one-dimensional higher Euclidean spaces where we choose a suitable root $R_K \subset {\mathcal{M}}_{\rm \mathcal{CS}Diff}$. \item A closed and {\rm (}$k-1${\rm )}-connected manifold in diffeomorphism types in $R_K$ we can smoothly immerse {\rm (}resp. embed{\rm )} into ${\mathbb{R}}^n$ where we choose a suitable root $R_K \subset {\mathcal{M}}_{\rm \mathcal{CS}Diff}$. \end{enumerate} \item Assume also that $\dim K<n$ holds. \end{enumerate} Then there exists an $n$-dimensional compact, {\rm (}$k-1${\rm )}-connected and smooth manifold $X$ smoothly immersed {\rm (}embedded{\rm )} into ${\mathbb{R}}^n$ which is an SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$ {\rm (}resp.
+SEE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})${\rm )}. \end{enumerate} \end{MainThm} We also present new results Theorems \ref{thm:3}--\ref{thm:5}.
+Most of Theorem \ref{thm:3} are also essentially known results or corollaries to them or obtained by fundamental arguments on algebraic topology abd differential topology.
+Theorems \ref{thm:4} and \ref{thm:5} explicitize Theorem \ref{thm:2}.
 For them we apply explicit theory on differential topology of manifolds whose dimensions are smaller than $6$.